Inter VLAN Routing Tutorial.

 Using a Router – A basic approach:

 The simplest way for inter-VLAN routing is to place a router between VLANs.
-The router should have an IP address configured for each VLAN (Broadcast domain).
-After adding the router with the switch.
-The default gateway of each machine on a broadcast domain should be the IP address on the router for that VLAN.
-When any host in a VLAN sends the traffic to any destination.
+After adding the router with the switch, the router should have an IP address configured for each VLAN (Broadcast domain).
+The default gateway of each machine on a broadcast domain should be the IP address on the router for that VLAN when any host in a VLAN sends the traffic to any destination.
 The packet reaches the router with the VLAN id of the host network.

-After reaching to switch, broadcasts the packet to the newer VLAN and it reaches the final destination.
+After reaching to switch, it broadcasts the packet to the newer VLAN, and it reaches the final destination.
 With this approach, the problem is that the router should have as many network interface cards as the number of VLANs.
 So not a good option for scalability.